jackgilbertx/battle_face/README.md

-# Battle Face Get Quote Form
+# Battle Face interview assignment

 React app with express api & simple jwt mock auth (user not stored in db).
 Im interviewing for the front-end position but choose the full stack project because I dont have professional expeirence with Angular and I was told your developing a mobile app with react native.